Detecting stuffing of a user's credentials at her own accounts: Detecting Credential Stuffing

 \paragraph*{Threat model} We specify our credential-stuffing detection algorithm in \secref{sec:stuffing:algorithm} assuming sites that cooperate to detect credential stuffing against a user's accounts at those sites.
+That is, the attacker can submit login attempts at participating sites, possibly using passwords it stole, but cannot participate as a site in our framework.
 In \secsref{sec:directory}{sec:pmt}, however, we address the potential for \textit{malicious} participating sites.
 In particular, we address user login privacy against participating sites in \secref{sec:directory:privacy} and the risk of denial-of-service attacks by participating sites in \secref{sec:directory:dos}.
 Finally, we address user account security despite misbehavior of participating sites in \secref{sec:pmt}.
 We make no effort to address sites that misbehave so as to reduce true detections of our framework, since these sites could equally well do so by simply not participating.
 The \directoryTerm, introduced in \secref{sec:directory}, is trusted to not conduct denials-of-service and to help defend against them (see \secref{sec:directory:dos}), but is not trusted for security of sites' user accounts.